 Writing opportunities soon followed the coursework, with numerous articles in Inside the Vatican, Sacerdos and First Things magazine, the College Art Association on-line as well as a regular column with Zenit News Agency.
 She was a contributor to AOL’s Politics Daily and her first biography, The Tigress of Forli: The Remarkable Story of Caterina Riario Sforza, was published by Houghton Mifflin Harcourt Press in 2011.
 She has since written two more books, one on the Roman station churches with George Weigel, and a book on the theology of the body with Father José Granados.

 Her fifteen minutes of fame have included many television and radio interviews, from ABC’s Nightline to the Today Show.
 She was featured in the series 'MUSEUM SECRETS' for History television, Brad Meltzer’s “Decoded” and was the host of “Catholic Canvas”, a 10-part television series on the art of the Vatican Museums, which aired on EWTN.

-Elizabeth Lev lives minutes from St. Peter’s Basilica and the Vatican Museums with her three children.
+Elizabeth Lev lives minutes from St. Peter’s Basilica and the Vatican Museums with her husband and three children.